William Walter Webb

-William Walter Webb (November 20, 1857 – January 15, 1933), was the sixth Bishop of Milwaukee, from 1906 till 1933.
+William Walter Webb (November 20, 1857 – January 15, 1933), was the sixth Episcopal Bishop of Milwaukee, from 1906 till 1933.

 Early life and education

 Webb was born in Germantown, Pennsylvania, on November 20, 1857, the son of William Hewitt Webb and Esther Odin.
 He was baptized on January 6, 1858.
 He was educated at the Episcopal Academy in Philadelphia, and then at the University of Pennsylvania.
 He left the University of Pennsylvania in his junior year to attend Trinity College in Hartford, Connecticut, from where he graduated with the a Bachelor of Arts and a Bachelor of Science in 1882.
 In 1885 he obtained his Master of Arts from Trinity College, whilst also studying at Berkeley Divinity School from where he graduated in 1885.
 He was made a Doctor of Divinity in 1897 and a Doctor of Law in 1925, by Nashotah House.

-Ordained Ministry
+Ordained ministry

 Webb was ordained deacon on June 3, 1885, by Bishop William Woodruff Niles of New Hampshire.
 On November 10, 1886, he was ordained to the priesthood by John Williams, Bishop of Connecticut.
 He became assistant at the Church of the Evangelists in Philadelphia.
 In 1889 he became rector of St Elisabeth's Church in Philadelphia, while in 1892, he was elected Professor of Dogmatic Theology at Nashotah House.
 In 1897 he was elected as President of Nashotah House.
 He also served as president of the Standing Committee of the Diocese of Milwaukee, and was its delegate to the General Convention of 1898.